 - Begin collecting evidence by taking pictures of all vehicles involved.
 This is one of the most important steps!
 The more evidence you have, the easier it will be for your attorney to reconstruct the accident.
 If you end up pursuing compensation for injuries and property damage, this evidence will prove invaluable.

-- Consult with an auto accident attorney.
-An experienced auto accident attorney can work to protect your legal rights, guide you through the complexities of filing a car accident claim or lawsuit, and start the investigation process quickly to ensure that you will not be taken advantage of by insurance companies.
+- Consult an auto accident attorney.
+An experienced attorney can work to protect your legal rights, guide you through the complexities of filing a car accident claim or lawsuit, and start the investigation process quickly to ensure that you will not be taken advantage of by insurance companies.

-Why is it important for me to seek medical treatment?
+Why is it important To seek medical Treatment After a Car Accident?

 - Whiplash, which is often caused by rear-end collisions